The Rural Wisconsin Health Cooperative is a member-owned network of 42 local rural health care systems.

 The cooperative is one of the earliest and most successful models for collaboration among health providers in the country.
+RWHC Vision is that their communities are the healthiest in America and RWHC's Mission is to be a strong and innovative cooperative of diversified rural hospital and clinics.
 Incorporated in 1979, the Rural Wisconsin Health Cooperative provides a wide range of programs and services to members and non-members alike, including:

 - Professional roundtables